freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week3/map-collisions.md

 ![](map_c.gif)

-It's a little bit better now but our character is ***still*** going inside the solid sprites a little bit before we detect the collision.
+It's a little bit better now, but our character is ***still*** going inside the solid sprites a little bit before we detect the collision.
 What we should do instead is check every corner to see if there's a collision!